-Nowadays, getting a job in the information technology (IT) field is easier than ever, especially with so many positions being experience-based instead of qualification-based.
-While some potential employers may prefer at least an associate degree, others are fine with computer science certificate programs as long as you have the skills they are looking for.
+Getting a job in the tech industry is easier than ever, with more and more hiring managers selecting candidates based on skills and experience rather than education.
+While some potential employers may prefer at least an associate degree, you can get computer science jobs without a degree as long as you have the right skills.

 What Education Do You Need to Get a Computer Science Job?

 A high school diploma is often enough to satisfy entry-level computer science job requirements.
 That being said, you may be required to get some specific training to prepare for the job.
 You will find some job postings for computer science jobs with education requirements that list a Bachelor’s Degree in Computer Science.
 Some jobs might even require a graduate degree.

 For the most part, a certificate or training program is enough to get a computer science job without a degree.
 A coding bootcamp is a type of training program that takes less time than a traditional degree, and they usually include career services to help you land a computer science job without a degree.